Seahawks list Shaquill Griffin as out; Jamal Adams, Chris Carson questionable with hope each can play

 Both were listed as questionable, or meaning the team views each player has a 50-50 shot of playing Sunday.

-The only player listed as out is cornerback Shaquill Griffin, who is in the concussion protocol.

-Seattle listed three other players as doubtful — running back Carlos Hyde (hamstring), guard Mike Iupati (back) and cornerback Ugo Amadi (hamstring).
+That helped offset the news that starting left cornerback Shaquill Griffin will miss the game while battling both a concussion and a hamstring issue and that three other players are doubtful — running back Carlos Hyde (hamstring), guard Mike Iupati (back) and cornerback Ugo Amadi (hamstring).

+Coach Pete Carroll gave up little more when he talked to the media following practice Friday, but confirmed that Adams was able to take the field and get in a little work for the first time since injuring his groin against Dallas Sept.
+27. He missed practices Wednesday and Thursday while battling an illness, as well, which made it seem unlikely he would play.

+Carson, meanwhile, is dealing with a sprained foot suffered against Arizona and an NFL Network report earlier this week indicated he would miss some time.

 Also questionable are running back Travis Homer (knee), defensive end Benson Mayowa (ankle) and safety Ryan Neal (hamstring).

-That Carson and Adams — who have generally been presumed out after missing practice all week — may be able to play is obviously encouraging.

-Still, the Seahawks are looking at precarious situations in their backfield on offense and their back end on defense.
+But if there’s suddenly at least a slight ray of hope that Adams and Carson can play Sunday, the Seahawks are looking at precarious situations in their backfield on offense and their back end on defense.

 Griffin will be replaced by Tre Flowers with Seattle again being unable to field its projected starting four in the secondary, something the team has been able to do only twice all year.

-Amadi being doubtful also raises the possibility Seattle will have to go with a backup nickel.
+Carroll also essentially ruled Amadi out, saying “Ugo’s going to have to make a big comeback right here.”

+So, Seattle seems likely to have to go with yet another nickel — Amadi stepped into the role when Marquise Blair was lost for the season in the second game.
 That could be Linden Stephens or the Seahawks could activate D.J.
 Reed off the Non-Football Injury list.

-If neither Adams nor Neal could play safety the Seahawks would likely turn to veteran Damarious Randall, who was signed to the 53-player roster prior to the Arizona game.
-Randall played 15 snaps against Arizona, most in a dime package.
+“He is ready to play,” Carroll said of Reed, who returned to practice last week, indicating Seattle could add him to the roster by the Saturday deadline to be able to play against the 49ers.

+Carroll indicated Neal will be able to play saying he “looks pretty good.”

-And for all the talk all week of the running back situation, it appears Hyde is the most injured of them all with the questionable designations giving home that both Homer and Carson may be able to play Sunday.
+And for all the talk all week of the running back situation, it appears Hyde is the most injured of them all with the questionable designations giving hope that both Homer and Carson may be able to play Sunday.

 Still, Seattle also will have to lean heavily on rookie DeeJay Dallas, who was the only running back healthy enough to practice on Wednesday and Thursday.